 Posthumus plays hard and is a tireless worker on the glass.
 With a big wide frame, Posthumus is always fighting for rebounding positioning, and boxing out persistently if not always legally.
 This of course leads to high foul rates and a jarring numbers of turnovers for one so unskilled offensively (recording 43 of them in the first 16 games of this season) – Posthumus is always active, which means he is always fouling, committing over the back fouls, shoving, reaching in where he shouldn’t be and hitting all shooters and drivers (not always particularly impactfully either).
 Nevertheless, the activity, size and strength are what make him the rebounder he is.
 It is a mostly effective means of play, if not for very long.
 Fouling is a virtue, up to a point.

 However, everything outside of the rebounding and fouling is to be questioned.
 Recording 7 assists alongside 66 turnovers all season is a pretty lamentable start to this list of concerns, but it goes much further than that.
-Much as he calls for the ball in the post, Posthumus is a very limited offensive player, finishing in the paint when he is uncontested or has a significant size advantage but a creator of very little offense in the post, and absolutely none outside of it.
+Much as he calls for the ball in the post, Posthumus is a very limited offensive player, finishing in the paint when he is uncontested or has a significant size advantage but a creator of very little offence in the post, and absolutely none outside of it.
 Posthumus is an efficient finisher, but it is not on difficult shots.
-There is no jumpshot, a poor free throw stroke (the form isn’t actually that bad, save for a little snatching motion, yet it just does not go in), and he leaves the paint only to screen.
-Posthumus has his uses on offensively as a screener, as a target, as a collector of fouls on the defense and (mostly) as an offensive rebounder, but his individual scoring ability is very limited, and his passing game even more so.
+There is no jump shot, a poor free throw stroke (the form isn’t actually that bad, save for a little snatching motion, yet it just does not go in), and he leaves the paint only to screen.
+Posthumus has his uses on offensively as a screener, as a target, as a collector of fouls on the defence and (mostly) as an offensive rebounder, but his individual scoring ability is very limited, and his passing game even more so.
 He also struggles badly with a double team, although leaving the Ohio Valley Conference is probably putting an end to his double teaming days anyway.

 Defensively, Posthumus’s size, strength and competitiveness are once again a virtue.
-He picks up some blocks, both on his man and on help defense (although he can sometimes be found forgoing challenging a shot in favour of getting rebounding position earlier), and as ever he wins possessions for his team.
+He picks up some blocks, both on his man and on help defence (although he can sometimes be found forgoing challenging a shot in favour of getting rebounding position earlier), and as ever he wins possessions for his team.
 Here, though, his lack of speed is a bigger concern.
 Slow to rotate, Posthumus picks up fouls by putting his paws on players rather than beating them to the spot, does not like to come out to defend the perimeter, and is not effective when he does.
 The work rate is there, but the foot speed is not, and the instincts are not much more advanced than the offensive ones.

 On the few occasions he played against better quality opposition, Posthumus has had mixed results.
 Against the aforementioned Stokes, Posthumus fouled out in 26 minutes with only 4 points and 5 rebounds, and despite a 21 point 18 rebound performance against a UCLA team with good size and a steady 12/12 against Matt Stainbrook and Xavier, three sub-par outings in a year against a small but disciplined Belmont team that should have had no matchup for him attest to how Posthumus’s size is his only major asset right now.
 He dominated smaller competition, putting up 20 points in 20 rebounds against NAIA school Asbury, yet dropped off notably in conference play.